m-thalmann/treejs/README.md

 ```html
 <link rel="stylesheet" href="path/to/css/file.css" />
 ```
-4. Start using the librarie!
+4. Start using the library!

 ## Usage
 ### Create new TreeView